kjleitz/jivescript/README.md

 const jive = new JiveScript();

+// Use `hear()` to supply a pattern (or an array of them) which the bot can
+// match against what it is told. jive.hear('cool', () => {
+  // Use `say()` to respond to that matched trigger. jive.say('Sweet.');
+});

+// Nest more triggers in order to match those ones first so the bot can follow a
+// thread of conversation, falling back to lower-level triggers if no match is
+// found for the nested ones.
 jive.hear(['hi [*]', 'hello [*]'], () => {
   jive.say('Well, hi there!', () => {
     jive.hear('are you a wizard', () => {